catkutay/HIT226slides/week1/index.md

 * Push - send our code changes to the server
 * Fetch - Get code from the server
 * Merge - Mix new code in with ours or vice versa
+* Pull - Fetch and Merge together
 * Rebase - Like merge but different

 Note:
 This are some common git functions.
 Don't worry, you don't need to learn them all now.
-You might also hear git pull.
-This is a shortcut command to fetch and merge

 <!-- .slide: data-background-image="images/bg-mouse.jpg" data-audio-src="audio/git-github.ogg" -->